python3statement/pycon-2017/proposal.md

 made given the current environment, we can learn about the inner workings of some of the most important parts of the python ecosystem.

 We'll discuss how package information is stored and how we changed it.
 PyPI legacy and warehouse share a database.
 Any change is tricky as PyPI legacy has close to no tests at all, despite its crucial place in the Python ecosystem.

-META: vv what do you mean by a future facing manner?
-What does it mean to "source the correct information"; Do you mean setuptools 24.2?
-If so, say that.

-RESPONSE: I Don't know might have been a typo

-In order to make the solution available in a future facing manner, we modified the common database to ensure it houses and maintains the correct information.
+In order to make the simple-repository metadata available in a fast an consistent manner, we modified the common database to ensure it houses and maintains the correct information.
+We'll discuss why the `python_requires` field is set on a per-file basis, while it is supposed to apply to a release.

-META: vv Can someone take a stab at turning this into a more narrative bit?
-E.g., why was it a processing bottle-neck?
-Why was there processing at all, it's a static database, right?

-RESPONSe : We can develop in the talk.

-At first, we attempted to directly set the `require_python` info on the `release` table of PyPI by using a `JOIN` operation, which unfortunately turned out to be a processing bottle neck.

-Instead, we had to alter tables directly using TRIGGERS when new packages were on either using either PyPI or warehouse mechanisms.

-META: vv Is that still a necessary line?

-RESPONSE: No

-This would have been
-sufficient, but PyPI-legacy was operating in unexpected ways on the database…

-META: vv what does this section give us?

-RESPONSE: Get people to not be scared in contributing.
+In a perfect world this would have of course work in a first try, but this was without counting that PyPI-legacy was operating in unexpected ways on the database.
+We'll discuss a bit how PyPI-legacy differs from warehouse, (And how to configure your system to use warehouse which is better harder, faster stronger.)

 Despite many legends about the current state of python packaging, contributing to this infrastructure is less scary than usually depicted.
-Recent improvements documentation continues to improve contributor friendliness.
+Recent improvements documentation continues to improve contributor friendliness !

-META: detail more clearly the changes to the PEP that were needed.

-RESPONSE: Do it in the talk, maybe.
-ANd it will be likely earlier when introducing the data-attribute

 Outline
 =======